ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 ![Narrow values sketch](values-final-narrow.jpeg)
 Our values page contains our carousel, where users can look through images of the fraternity brothers participating in their philanthropy.
 ![Narrow recruitment sketch](recruitment-final-narrow.jpeg)
+In the recruitment page, we feature an accordion to make better use of our space for the FAQ section.
+At the top of the page is a brief description of the recruitment process, followed by our FAQ accordion and finally some pictures of brothers.

 **Wide (Wide) Design:**